 Start by Choosing a Niche

 Starting a blog takes planning.
-The most successful blogs are the ones which focus on a subject and never stray too far from their core topics.
+The most successful blogs are the ones that focus on a subject and never stray too far from their core topics.

 For example, consider the types of blogs you have come across which cover topics like cooking, home decor, or budgeting.